beadenoir/mle-refactoring-task/README.md

 curl -X POST http://localhost:8100/houses -H "Content-Type: application/json" -d '{"id": 4027701265, "bedrooms": 3, "sqft_living": 2920, "center_distance": 15.55402307333386, "price": 480000.0}'
 ```

-10. after 3 more houses display database content
+10. after 3 more added houses, I displayed the database content

 ```bash
 curl http://localhost:8100/houses
 ```
 -> shows all the 4 added houses with 5 features

-11. created Dockerfile for the FastAPI app
+11. I created a Dockerfile for the FastAPI app

-## personal thoughts
+### My personal thoughts
 - What are the challenges you faced?
-1. it was challenging to add the sample data to the FastAPI, because of double id variables (house id and table id) and some house ids needed bigint datatype for the postgres database
+1. it was challenging to add the sample data to the FastAPI, because of sensitivity towards quote types ("" and ''), double id variables (house id and table id) and some house ids needed bigint datatype for the postgres database
-2. fastapi not displayed on localhost on my system (wsl2)
+2. fastapi was not displayed on localhost on my system (wsl2)
 - What are the things you would do differently if you had more time?
-1. play with simpler fastAPI examples
+1. play with different fastAPI examples
-2. alter database with update and delete
+2. alter database via update and delete functionality of the fastapi app